NicGiles/Browser_quiz/README.md

 Action Plan
-In order to test my understanding of full stack web applications, I will create a thrilling browser based quiz game!
+In order to test my understanding of full stack web applications, I will create a super-thrilling browser based quiz game!

 User Stories: